nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### MSS

-1. User requests to add patient.
+1. User enters command to add a patient.
 2. VMS adds the patient.

     Use case ends.

+##### Extensions

+* 1a.
+VMS detects error in the command entered.
+  * 1a1.
+VMS shows an error message.

+    Use case resumes from step 1.

 #### UC-PAT-002 - Detail patient

 ##### MSS

-1. User requests to view details of a patient.
+1. User enters command to view details of a patient.
 2. VMS shows the details of the patient requested.

   Use case ends.

+##### Extensions

+* 1a.
+VMS detects error in the command entered.
+  * 1a1.
+VMS shows an error message.

+    Use case resumes from step 1.

+* 1b.
+User requested to detail a patient that does not exist.
+  * 1a1.
+VMS shows an error message.

+    Use case ends.

 #### UC-PAT-003 - List patients

 ##### MSS

-1. User requests to list patients.
+1. User enters command to list patients.
 2. VMS shows the list of patients with their corresponding IDs.

   Use case ends.